Last year we decided to explore the Bronte county visiting several landscapes related to the fascinating world of the Bronte sisters.

 Haworth was obviously the main stop on this road trip.
 But before spending the night at Haworth, we also visited Emily’s Café in Bradford; the birthplace of the Bronte sisters.

-To get in the mood of the weighing heights, we picked an accommodation with character in the village of Keighley, located only five-minute drive away from Haworth itself.
+To get in the mood of the weighing heights, we picked accommodation with character in the village of Keighley, located only a five-minute drive away from Haworth itself.

-The Ponden Mill is a construction dated from 1792 that was a mill originally used for spinning cotton.
+The Ponden Mill is a construction dating from 1792 that was a mill originally used for spinning cotton.
 It’s an impressive building with many histories related to haunting experiences too.

 Ponden Mill was the first textile mills built in Stanbury and one of the first in the region.
 It was built by the Heaton family of Ponden Hall who had various business interests including about 40 worsted spinners working in their homes locally.